nohsaidnottoplay-blip/Roku-Remote-3DS/README.md

 ## Install the ready-built app

 1. Your 3DS must already have homebrew access.
 This ZIP does not modify the console.
 2. Turn off the 3DS.
-Copy the **3ds** folder from this ZIP to the root of its SD card.
+Copy the **RokuRemote3DS** folder from this ZIP to the root of your SD card 3ds folder.
-   Merge it with the existing folder if asked.
-Do not delete your existing apps.
 3. Put the SD card back, turn on the 3DS, and open **Homebrew Launcher**.
 4. Open **Roku Remote 3DS**.

+You could also downlaod the .cia file to your 3DS home screen.

 The installed files should be: